hamidghaedi/Methylation_Analysis/README.md

   ![alt text](https://github.com/hamidghaedi/methylation_analysis/blob/master/VMCs.PNG)

 ## Integrated analysis
-Aberrant methylation of CpGs in promoter  potentially could alter downstream gene expression level by interfering transcription factor function, and this process is knows as *cis-regulation*.
-In the other hand,  CpGs may also affect expression of genes that are located far away from them in genome.
-Usually this could be observed when if CpGs position  locations are happened to be in regulatory elements like enhancers.
+Aberrant methylation of CpGs in promoter potentially could alter downstream gene expression levels by interfering transcription factor function, and this process is known as *cis-regulation*.
+On the other hand, CpGs may also affect the expression of genes that are located far away from them in the genome.
+Usually, this could be observed when if CpGs position locations are happened to be in regulatory elements like enhancers.
 This type of regulation between CpG and gene is known as *trans-regulation*.

 Steps toward cis-regulation analysis: